These Chocolate Chunk Blondies come out perfect every time!

 Soft and gooey chocolate chunk blondies that turn out perfect every time!

 - 1 cup (2 sticks) butter, at room temperature

 - 1 cup packed light brown sugar

 - Greek Sea Salt, or other coarse salt

 - 2 cups semisweet chocolate chunks

-- Remove the bowl from the stand mixer and fold in the chocolate chunks and chocolate chips with a rubber spatula.
+Remove the bowl from the stand mixer and fold in the chocolate chunks and chocolate chips with a rubber spatula.
 Pour the batter into the prepared pan and smooth the top.
+Sprinkle evenly with a few more pinches of salt.
 Bake 30 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool completely before removing from the pan and cutting into squares.
 Store leftover bars wrapped tightly in plastic wrap in the refrigerator.

 Adapted from Barefoot Contessa Foolproof: Recipes You Can Trust